Looking for the best book club books? I’ve got you covered.

 The list below has some of the most exquisite, unputdownable novels you’ll ever come across.

-From the Metropol, 1922, to death-ridden Nazi in 1939, these books will transport you to new, daring worlds.
+From the Metropol, 1922, to death-ridden Nazi in 1939, these book club books will transport you to new, daring worlds.

-Blind since the age of six, Marie-Laure has learned to memorize her Paris neighborhood by touch and navigate her way home using a miniature model of the neighborhood her father built for her.
+First: Marie-Laure, blind since the age of six, has learned to memorize her Paris neighborhood by touch and navigate her way home using a miniature model of the neighborhood her father built for her.

-A German orphan destined to grind in the same mine that killed his father, Werner’s life suddenly turns around when he discovers a flair for engineering.
+Second: Werner, a German orphan destined to grind in the same mine that killed his father, discovers a flair for engineering.
 His new talent gets him into the harsh military academy, but his fight for freedom is built on suffering.

-At the same time, trapped in a far away walled city by the sea, an old man explores new worlds without ever stepping outside his home.
-Nevertheless, all around him, danger looms.
+Third: An old man, trapped in a faraway city by the sea, explores new worlds without ever stepping outside his home.
+But all around him, danger looms.

-What’s in it for you: An exquisite, ambitious novel about a blind French girl and a German boy trying to survive the wreck of World War II.
+What’s in it for you: An exquisite, ambitious book club book about a blind French girl and a German boy trying to survive the chaos of World War II.

 Throughout the years, folk in Barkley Cove have been haunted by the rumors of the “Marsh Girl.”
-So, when in late 1969, the handsome Chase Andrews is murdered, the locals immediately point fingers at Kya Clark, a.k.a.
+So, when the handsome Chase Andrews is murdered in late 1969, the locals immediately point fingers at Kya Clark, a.k.a.
 Marsh Girl.

 But Kya is not the kind of girl they think she is.